aloneguid/bt/Writerside/topics/install-msi.md

 Create a start menu shortcut.
 </step>
 <step>
-Uninstall correctly if you decide Browser Tamer is not for you.
+Uninstall correctly if you decide %product% is not for you.
 </step>
 </procedure>